3 Types of Financial Goals

 Saving for Your Goals

-On the other hand, finding a place to save for your short or mid term goals will be much different as you may need quick access to funds.
-Be sure to look for savings accounts without penalty fees if you need to withdraw money from your ‘rainy day fund’ for example.
+On the other hand, finding a place to save for your short—or mid-term goals will be much different, as you may need quick access to funds.
+Be sure to look for savings accounts without penalty fees if you need to withdraw money from your ‘rainy day fund,’ for example.

 Leave a Comment